Historical Structure

 The positions of the numerous joints, and the angles of all the elements, mounted to follow inclines, had to be calculated manually.
 Working diagrams were drawn for each element, based on the calculations, and almost no parts were duplicated, so the volume of drawings to produce was enormous.

 Parts were test-assembled before they were shipped, exercising extreme care over their fabrication.
 Despite these efforts, a major problem emerged once construction had reached 10 m above the ground.
-One of the main columns was found to be tilted inwards by just 2 cm.

 It had to be straightened up, but the structure had already been built up gradually from below, and its joints riveted.
 Surrounded by busy streets, there was no space to bring in heavy machinery or to install anchors, so it seemed that in the worst case, it might be necessary to cut all the rivets, temporarily disassemble the structure, and start over.